-Long gone are the days when a stimulating Sativa gave you the energy to stay up all night or an Indica helped your body relax and feel warm.
-Now, all you are left with is several opened bags of cannabis flower, a few pennies, and a tingling sensation you can barely perceive.
+Long gone are the days when a stimulating sativa gave you the energy to stay up all night or an indica helped your body relax and feel warm.
+Now, all you are left with are several opened bags of cannabis flower, a few pennies, and a tingling sensation you can barely perceive.

 What is a Tolerance Break?

 A cannabis tolerance break, also called a t-break, is the temporary cessation of weed consumption to restore your body’s natural response to THC and other cannabinoids.
 Whether you consume recreational or medical cannabis, you will develop a higher tolerance to THC if you consume it regularly.